ch-greams/recipe-book-app/tools/recipe-scraper/README.md

     - With other types of instructions the main difficulty will be restructuring texts with removed parts like ingredient names and measurement

-    - **While recipes aren't copyrightable, some other texts might be.** Researching this might be necessary, but at the same time you might end up in the situation where those texts will not exists in the final product
+    - **While recipes aren't copyrightable, some other texts might be.** Researching this might be necessary, but at the same time you might end up in the situation where those texts will not exists in the final food

 - More information is necessary: